It’s mushroom hunting season and you may be thinking that you’ll give it a go. Rule #1 – Learn the BC poisonous

 - Amanita muscaria – Cap: Red or yellow with white warts (the Alice in Wonderland mushroom)

 - Just avoid the entire Amanita genus is my rule of thumb.

-- Pleurocybella porrigens – Angel wings are an issue if you have pre-existing kidney disease and are already receiving dialysis treatment… not a worry for most people.
+- Pleurocybella porrigens – Angel wings are an issue if you have pre-existing kidney disease and are already receiving dialysis treatment.

 - Galerina Family mushrooms!
 Bad dudes.
 Galerina marginata or autumnalis can be confused with edible Honey mushrooms (Armillaria mellea)